If you’re a mushroom lover or simply curious about the nutritional properties of fungi—you may have wondered: is it safe to eat mushrooms raw?

 Can Babies Eat Raw Mushrooms?

 Due to the ongoing development of their digestive system, it's advisable to exclude mushrooms from a baby's diet.
-A child's immune system is more susceptible to infections and reactions, making it better to wait a few years before introducing this type of food.
+Young children have developing digestive systems, and some parents choose to introduce mushrooms gradually and in cooked form.

 How Long Can You Keep Raw Mushrooms in the Fridge?